Backbase/backbase.github.io/content/posts/meetups/modelbank-integrations/post.md

 "Explore the fundamentals of core banking operations and Backbase's Model Bank through a hands-on money movement demo using out-of-the-box functionalities—no customizations, just real insights."

 #### BIO
 Namaste!
 I'm a Solutions Architect with 14+ years of experience in event-driven microservices, intelligent automation, and cloud-native apps.
 Currently leading digital banking projects with the largest private bank in the Philippines, I bring deep expertise in Java, Kafka, AWS, and Philippine payment systems like InstaPay and PESONet.
-Off the clock, you’ll find me smashing shuttles on the badminton court – my ultimate happy place!
+Off the clock, you’ll find me smashing shuttles on the badminton court – my ultimate happy place

 ## Place and time